FILMS

 Laurels The Reef Documentary Film Poster by Australian Underater Cinematographer Tom Park

-PROJECT HIGHLIGHT REELS & TVC’S
+COMMERCIAL HIGHLIGHT REELS & TVC’S

 Tom Park is an accomplished underwater cinematographer and director from Australia, with over a decade of experience working in the underwater film industry.
 Tom has worked on a variety of projects, from feature documentaries and natural history films for clients including BBC, Netflix and David Attenborough, and his work has been recognised with awards from film festivals around the world, including the prestigious Wildscreen Festival.
 Tom Park works as an underwater cinematograher with film clients domestically and abroad but is based on Australia’s East Australian Coast and consistently works on documentaries and films from Cairns on The Great Barrier Reef, to the Brisbane and Byron Bay regions, and down to Sydney.